 Generosity Releases Endorphins

-Put away your running shoes and cancel that gym membership!
+Throw away your running shoes and cancel that gym membership!
 There’s a new way to get an endorphin boost and it’s called giving.
-Actually, you should probably keep exercising for your overall health and wellbeing, but giving is a great option for those rest days on your workout calendar (wink-wink).
+Actually, you can keep your running shoes and gym membership if those are things you truly enjoy, but giving is a great option for days when your body needs to rest.

 In all seriousness, studies have shown that when you practice generosity, or general philanthropy of any kind, your brain releases endorphins.
 Endorphins are the body’s “feel good” chemicals.
 These chemicals can make you feel euphoric and can even lower your perception of pain.